hauptem/F5-Multisite-Dashboard/USERGUIDE.md

 Press Alt+R or click the "Resolve" button to force fresh DNS resolution.
 Press Alt+F or click "Flush" to clear the DNS cache completely.

+**Q: What does the Reset button do?**

+The reset button clears member state information for a site.
+This can be useful if many objects are alarmed and you prefer not to click each one.
+Note that a reset does not set a baseline, the new baseline will be set during the next poll following a reset action.

 **Q: How much data does the dashboard use?**

 Data usage is minimal.
 Each refresh fetches only JSON data (typically just a few KB per site).
 The amount depends on the number of pools and members configured for the site you are monitoring.